Genius Group Settles Litigation with Alto Opportunity Master Fund, SPC, Ayrton Capital, LLC and Waqas Khatri

-/EIN News/ -- SINGAPORE, March 29, 2023 (GLOBE NEWSWIRE) -- Genius Group Limited (NYSE American: GNS) (“Genius Group” or the “Company”), a leading entrepreneur edtech and education group, today announced it reached an amicable settlement with Alto Opportunity Master Fund, SPC – Segregated Master Portfolio B, Ayrton Capital, LLC and Waqas Khatri (the "Parties”) and withdrawn the complaint, with prejudice, filed by the Company on February 27, 2023 in the United States District Court Southern District of New York (Case Number 1:23-cv-01639).
+SINGAPORE, March 29, 2023 (GLOBE NEWSWIRE) -- Genius Group Limited GNS ("Genius Group" or the "Company"), a leading entrepreneur edtech and education group, today announced it reached an amicable settlement with Alto Opportunity Master Fund, SPC – Segregated Master Portfolio B, Ayrton Capital, LLC and Waqas Khatri (the "Parties") and withdrawn the complaint, with prejudice, filed by the Company on February 27, 2023 in the United States District Court Southern District of New York (Case Number 1:23-cv-01639).

 All parties have worked diligently together to ensure a mutually beneficial agreement has been reached for the joint benefit of the Company's shareholders and the Parties' limited partners.